Posts

 Hello, My Alcoholics & Addicts!
 You're Safe Here!

 An Introduction Of A Gay, Newly Sober Alcoholic Welcome, my fellow drunks and addicts!
 Whether ye be sober or tweakin', I'm glad you've found your way to my blog!
 You see, I have no idea how to do a proper blog, so I'mma wing it.
 I do hope to provide some humor, inspiration, and perspective, though.
 But first things first.
 My name is Charlie and I am an alcoholic.
 I have been sober from alcohol since July 8, 2020.
-I will turn 35 in 5 days (June 10) and I am just now realizing how amazingly captivating life is without the aid of a vodka bottle.
+I will turn 35 in 5 days and I am just now realizing how amazingly captivating life is without the aid of a vodka bottle.
 I didn't know this because I've spent a little over a decade sailing the boozy sea of addiction, docking briefly at rehabs, detoxes, and psychiatric wards.
 I have quite literally flung myself from coast to coast in a gay, drunken tizzy, searching for a cure to my insanity.
 You name a therapy, I've tried it.
 A pill to help with alcoholism?
 I've eaten them all.
-An administered shot, by a nurse, to dull the effects o
+An administered shot, by a nurse, to dull the effects of alcohol